Loading...

 Then lodge your claim:

 Submit your details at disasterrecovery.com.au/claim.
 NRPG instantly matches you with the nearest IICRC-certified restoration professional within your selected radius.
-You receive a confirmed response within 60 minutes — 24/7, including weekends and public holidays.
+You receive a confirmed response as soon as a certified contractor is confirmed for your area — 24/7, including weekends and public holidays.

 Work begins immediately without waiting for insurer approval.
 You control the process, and full claims documentation is provided to support your insurance reimbursement.